Xcceleran-do/Mindplex-Hyperon/experiments/pattern-miner/README.md

 ##  How It Works

 1. **Frequent Pattern Mining**:
-   The miner first extracts frequent patterns from the input corpus using a specified minimum support and pattern depth.
+   The miner first extracts frequent patterns from the input corpus using a specified minimum support and conjunction size (`depth`).

 2. **Surprisingness Scoring** *(Optional)*:
    If a **surprisingness mode** is selected, the patterns are evaluated based on how unexpected they are.